Alvvays: Antisocialites (2016–2018)

 Alvvays began recording and writing their second studio album in 2015.
 Several new original songs had been performed throughout 2014 and 2015, including "Your Type" (often the opening song of the show), "New Haircut" (later retitled "Saved By A Waif") and "Hey".
 In 2016 they added "Not My Baby" and "Dreams" to their performance repertoire.

 Following the addition of new songs such as "Plimsoll Punks" as part of live shows in spring 2017, Alvvays released a teaser clip of a song called "In Undertow" from their second album, Antisocialites.
 Along with songs performed at previous shows, new songs for this record included "Already Gone", "Forget About Life", "In Undertow", "Lollipop (Ode to Jim)" and "Saved by a Waif".
 The album was released on September 8, 2017.
 A North American and European tour in support of the album was announced for autumn 2017.
 In 2016, Phil MacIsaac left the music industry for a career in graphic design; he was replaced by Sheridan Riley.
 A second UK tour in spring 2018 was announced in September 2017.

 On September 16, 2017, at a show in Antwerp, a male audience member jumped on stage and attempted to kiss singer Molly Rankin.
-Ken Veerman, the director at Trix, the show’s venue, apologized on Facebook.
+Ken Veerman, the director at Trix, the show's venue, apologized on Facebook.

 In 2018 the band received a SOCAN Songwriting Prize nomination for the song "Dreams Tonite", and Antisocialites was shortlisted for the 2018 Polaris Music Prize.
 At the Juno Awards of 2018, Alvvays was nominated as Group of the Year and Antisocialites won the Juno Award for Alternative Album of the Year.

 Blue Rev (2021–present)

-Between 2019 and 2022, members of Alvvays largely stayed out of the public eye, rarely posting on social media.
-The radio silence led to memes and rumors the band had disbanded.
+Between 2019 and 2022, members of Alvvays largely stayed out of the public eye, with suggestions that the band had disbanded.
 Bassist and founding member Brian Murphy left the band in 2021.
 Alvvays released "Pharmacist", the first single from their third album Blue Rev, on July 6, 2022.
 Blue Rev was released on October 7, 2022.
+"Belinda Says", the third single from Blue Rev, was nominated for Best Alternative Music Performance at the 66th Annual Grammy Awards.

 Musical style and influences

 Alvvays' music has been described as jangle pop by the music press and its members.
 According to Rankin, the band's emphasis is primarily on strong melodies rather than for a specific genre.
 The band has been compared to Camera Obscura; Rankin noted she shared vocalist Tracyanne Campbell's "fondness for the pathetic perspective."
 Rankin sought inspiration from Stephin Merritt, frontman of the Magnetic Fields, appreciating the honest but lighthearted nature of his lyrics.
-Rankin's personal influences include the Magnetic Fields, Teenage Fanclub, Dolly Mixture, the Smiths, Celine Dion, Pavement, the Primitives, and Oasis.
+Rankin's personal influences include The Magnetic Fields, Teenage Fanclub, Dolly Mixture, The Smiths, Celine Dion, Pavement, The Primitives, Cocteau Twins, Oasis and Australian indie-pop group The Hummingbirds.
 While the band does not have an overt Celtic music sound, Rankin acknowledges that she was immersed in the genre from childhood, and it has a discernible influence on the way she sings and writes melodies.